 Comfort Levels: Given average maximum temperatures and humidity levels generally you should not anticipate any discomfort from heat (see heat index for more information).

-The average monthly amount of precipitation has been recorded at around 12 mm, that's 0 inches.
-Throughout the month you can expect to see rain or drizzle falling on 10 days of the month, with snow falling on 4 days.
+The average monthly amount of precipitation has been recorded at around 42 mm, that's 2 inches.
+Throughout the month you can expect to see rain or drizzle falling on 9 days of the month.

 Estimated Hours of Sunshine per Day

 We calculate sunshine hours per day using our past forecast data.
 For May expect the sun to shine for an average of 10 hours per day.
 This represents the average number of hours in the daytime that the sun is visible and not obscured by cloud e.g. the average number of hours the sun is actually out and shining.
 Note we calculate hours of sunshine per day using our past forecast data, not observation data, thus it is an estimate and not actual.